United Nations Cyberschoolbus

 Teachers and students are especially important to WFP because the more people learn about hunger, the more likely it is that the problem will be solved.

-World Intellectual Property Organization (WIPO) - Resources for Students
+World Intellectual Property Organization (WIPO) - Publications for Young People and Schools

 World Meteorological Organization (WMO) – Youth Corner